jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ## Put all classes related to a use case in the same static class [optional]

-When organising application use-cases by feature, instead of separating the command, handler, validator, and response model into separate files, it’s sometimes nice to keep them in the same file.
+When organising application use-cases by feature, instead of separating the command, handler, validator, and response model into separate files, it's sometimes nice to keep them in the same file.

 To do this neatly, we can use a static class like so.